On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Model

-Comparing the seeded graph model and the attributed \er\ model, we can see that the seed set and the attribute set serve a similar function.
-Nevertheless, there are two differences between the seed set and attribute set.
-First, in the attributed \er\ pair model, we allow different edge probabilities and subsampling probabilities for user-user edges and user-attribute edges, whereas in the seeded model, the user-user edges and user-seed edges are generated following the same random procedure.
-The second distinction is that while there are edges between seeds in seeded graph alignment, there are no attribute-attribute edges in the attributed \er\ pair model.
-However, it can be shown that the existence of edges between seeds has no influence on the information-theoretic limits of seeded graph alignment.
-This further suggests that the information-theoretic limits on attribute graph alignment recovers the information-theoretic limits on seeded graph alignment if we specialize the attributed \er\ pair model {$\mathcal{G}(n,p,\su; q,\sa)$} by setting $p=q$ and $\su=\sa$.
+Comparing the seeded \er{} pair model and the attributed \er\ pair model, we can see that the seed set and the attribute set both provide side information to assist the alignment of the remaining vertices.
+Nevertheless, there are two main differences between the two models.
+First, in the attributed \er\ pair model, we allow different edge probabilities and subsampling probabilities for user-user edges and user-attribute edges, whereas in the seeded \er\ pair model, the edge probability is identical for all edges and so is the subsampling probability.
+Second, while there are edges between seeds in seeded \er{} pair model, there are no attribute-attribute edges in the attributed \er\ pair model.
+However, it can be shown that the existence of edges between seeds has no influence on the information-theoretic limits for exact alignment in the seeded \er{} pair model (see Lemma 1 in~\cite{Zhang-Wang-Wang-arxiv}).
+This further suggests that regarding the task of exact alignment, the information-theoretic limits on attributed graph alignment recover the information-theoretic limits on seeded \er{} graph alignment if we specialize $p=q$ and $\su=\sa$ in the attributed \er\ pair model {$\mathcal{G}(n,p,\su;m, q,\sa)$}.